Deen Castronovo

-Deen J. Castronovo (born August 17, 1964) is an American drummer, singer, and songwriter best known for being a member of classic rock band Journey and hard rock acts Bad English and Hardline.
-He currently plays drums and shares lead vocals for the bands Journey, Generation Radio, and Revolution Saints.
-He has been a touring and studio player for Ozzy Osbourne, Steve Vai, Paul Rodgers, and Black Sabbath bassist Geezer Butler's GZR.
+Deen Joseph Castronovo (born August 17, 1964) is an American drummer and singer best known for being a member of hard rock acts Bad English, Hardline and Journey.
+He currently plays drums and sings for the bands Journey, Generation Radio, and Revolution Saints.
+He has also played for Ozzy Osbourne, Steve Vai, Paul Rodgers, and GZR, with Black Sabbath's Geezer Butler.

 Early life

 Deen Castronovo was born in the city of Westminster, California and started drumming at the age of 6.
-He grew up in Keizer, Oregon., where he attended South Salem High School.
+He grew up in Salem, Oregon, where he attended South Salem High School.
 Castronovo said time in band during high school gave him identity and confidence.
-Deen cites Steve Smith, Neil Peart, Terry Bozzio, Peter Criss, John Bonham, Kiss, Rush, Van Halen, Led Zeppelin and AC/DC as musical influences.
+Deen cites Steve Smith, Neil Peart, Terry Bozzio, Peter Criss, John Bonham, Alex Van Halen, Kiss, Rush, Van Halen, Led Zeppelin, Phil Collins and AC/DC as musical influences.

 Career

 Castronovo is the former drummer for bands Wild Dogs, Bad English, Hardline, Ozzy Osbourne, and GZR.
 He currently plays drums and shares lead vocals for the bands Revolution Saints and Journey.